kaichen0728/kaichen0728/README.md

 My name is *Kai Chen*.

-I'm currently studying Mathematics at Southern University of Scicence and Technology(SUSTech).
-I'm more than delighted to share some learning records of mine here.
+I'm currently studying Mathematics at the [Department of Mathematics](https://math.sustech.edu.cn) at [Southern University of Scicence and Technology(SUSTech)](https://www.sustech.edu.cn).
+I'm more than delighted to share some learning records here.

 I'm very grateful for my institution.
 SUSTech is a representative of innovative new-era's universities in China and I believe it's the best among the best!